 If the idea of making money while sleeping sounds appealing, then passive investing may be a great approach to consider.

-It’s commonly achieved by purchasing low-cost products, such as index funds or and letting them compound returns over time.
+It’s commonly achieved by purchasing low-cost products, such as index funds and letting them compound returns over time.

 Extolled by billionaire investor Warren Buffett, passive investing has increased in popularity globally, and Australia has caught on to the trend.

-In fact, investors across all generations, including millennials, retirees, and self-managed superannuation funds, have poured over A$135 billion in exchange traded products trading on the Australian Securities Exchange (ASX), while that figure is A$14 trillion for ETFs globally.
+In fact, investors across all generations, including millennials, retirees, and self-managed superannuation funds, have poured over A$135 billion into exchange traded products trading on the Australian Securities Exchange (ASX), while that figure is A$14 trillion for ETFs globally.

-Active vs passive: What’s the difference?
+Active vs passive: what’s the difference?